sujanchikkela/CMPE255_Project/paper/paper.md

 Mean Squared Error(MSE) and Root Mean Square Error penalizes the large prediction errors with regard to Mean Absolute Error (MAE).
 But RMSE is generally preferred than MSE for the evaluation of the performance of the regression problems compared to other models.
 The lower value of MAE, MSE, and RMSE indicates higher accuracy of a regression model.
 MSE is a easy in terms of computation time unlike MAE.
 It is because former is differentiable while the later is non-differentiable.
 Thus, mostly RMSE is used as metric for calculating accuracy in terms of some loss function.
 For the comparison of accuracy of different models, RMSE is preferred than R-Squared
 To conclude both RMSE and R-Squared tells how well a regression model is best suited for a particular dataset .
 To be specific RMSE tells how a regression model is used to predict the value of a response variable while on the other hand R-Squared tells how  well the predicted variables is able to tell about the variation in the response variable type.

+Also random_state hyperparameter of model discussed is used for comparison between different models

 # Example Analysis